davelandry/missionnutrition/_pages/services.md

 image: cooking
 ---

-Let us meet you where you are!
-We meet our clients online, over the phone, and at home.
-We work on nights and weekends to prevent you from missing work or other important activities during the day.

-We specialize in all areas of medical nutrition therapy for men, women, children, and families, and other groups:
+We are Registered Dietitians who specialize in:

-* Weight Management/Loss
+* Weight Management and Loss
 * Performance Nutrition
-* Pre-Diabetes and Diabetes
+* Diabetes Prevention and Management
-* Cardiac Health: High Blood Pressure, High Cholesterol
+* Cardiac Health: High Blood Pressure and High Cholesterol
+* Prenatal Nutrition: Healthy Weight Gain
-* Pre and Post Pregnancy Nutrition
+* Childhood, Adolescent and Family Nutrition
-* Gastrointestinal Health: Celiac and other concerns
+* Gastrointestinal Health: Celiac Disease and other concerns
-* Prevention and wellness
+* General Wellness

-Click below to learn the different ways we can help meet your health goals!
-All services are available to customize for Group Service and Worksite Wellness, just ask!
+All services are available to customize for groups and worksites, just ask!

 {% include services.html %}

-Note: There may be additional fees for those residing outside the Greater Boston Area.
-Clients must complete an [Initial Assessment](/services/initial/) visit first to utilize home visit option.